shopware5/devdocs/README.md

 <div class="toc-list"></div>
 ```

-If you want, you can customize the behavior of the toc list as well.
+If you want, you can customize the behaviour of the toc list as well.
 You can define the text of the headline using the attribute `data-headline` and you can define the max depth of headlines you wanna include into the list with the attribute `data-depth`:

 ```html
 <div class="toc-list" data-depth="1" data-headline="Awesome table of contents"></div>